 In April 1994, after the airplane of the Hutu President of Rwanda is shot down, the Hutu militias slaughter the Tutsi population.
-In the Ecole Technique Officielle, the Catholic priest Christopher and the idealistic English teacher Joe Connor lodge two thousand and five hundred Rwandans refugees, under the protection of the Belgian UN force and under siege by Hutu militia.
-When the Tutsi refugees are abandoned by the UN, they are murdered by the extremist militia.Written by
+In the Ecole Technique Officielle, the Catholic Priest Christopher (Sir John Hurt) and the idealistic English teacher Joe Connor (Hugh Dancy) lodge two thousand five hundred Rwandans refugees, under the protection of the Belgian U.N. force, and under siege by Hutu militia.
+When the Tutsi refugees are abandoned by the U.N., they are murdered by the extremist militia.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The characters are fictional, but the events are not.
 Parts of this movie were shot at Ecole Technique Officielle (E.T.O.), a high school in Kigali, where the actual events took place.
 The title of this movie comes from the fact that U.N. peacekeepers used to shoot local dogs that fed on the decomposing bodies of the genocide victims.
 See more »

 Throughout the movie, the Belgian Captain wears the insignia of a Sergeant (three white lines).
 See more »

 I remember Father Christopher saying: "Sacrifice is the most you can love someone."